 Tip: Just want a discount on UberEats?
-Get the NZ$20 discount with Ubereats NZ promo code: eats-ubernz
+Get up to $20 discount with Ubereats NZ promo code: eats-ubernz

 In 2016 I had a chance to try our Uber Eats before it launched in New Zealand – whilst I was in Canada and the USA.
 Needless to say UberEats was a really easy to use method of ordering food for delivery.
 Now it has launched in Auckland so I tried it out by putting in an order for my team at Gorilla Technology in central Auckland.

 - UberEats is linked to your existing Uber account so they already have your payment details and address if you use Uber today